Mobile Menu

 Definition of Total retail sales

-Total retail sales measure inflation-adjusted purchases of goods and services by US households, as captured in chained 2017 US dollars and expressed in trillions.
-This metric spans in-store and e-commerce transactions across all major retail sectors, offering a barometer of consumer demand, economic cycles, and evolving shopping patterns.
+Total retail sales measure inflation-adjusted purchases of goods and services by US households, expressed in chained 2017 US dollars and measured in billions.
+This metric spans in-store and e-commerce transactions across all major retail sectors, offering a barometer of consumer demand, economic cycles and evolving shopping patterns.

 Analyze the wider world in which businesses operate